Dr. Nels Pearson

 o: Donnarumma Hall Rm 106

 My areas of specialization are Twentieth-Century British Literature, Literary Modernism, and Irish Literature.
 My research focuses on modernism in its historical and political contexts, especially Irish and British modernism as they relate to imperialism, nationalism and national identity, and debates surrounding the concept of cosmopolitanism.

-My scholarly articles have appeared in ELH, Modern Fiction Studies, Twentieth Century Literature, Irish University Review, Conradiana, European Joyce Studies, Studies in Scottish Literature, and The Victorian Newsletter.
-I am also co-editor, with Dr. Marc Singer, of Detective Fiction in a Postcolonial and Transnational World (Ashgate, 2009), and am completing a book entitled Irish Cosmopolitanism: Location and Dislocation in James Joyce, Elizabeth Bowen and Samuel Beckett.
+My book entitled Irish Cosmopolitanism: Location and Dislocation in James Joyce, Elizabeth Bowen and Samuel Beckett is published by University Press of Florida (Jan 2015).
+I have published articles in several venues including ELH, Modern Fiction Studies, Twentieth Century Literature, Irish University Review, Conradiana, European Joyce Studies, Studies in Scottish Literature, and University of Toronto Quarterly (forthcoming).
+I am also co-editor, with Dr. Marc Singer, of Detective Fiction in a Postcolonial and Transnational World (Ashgate, 2009).

 My research focuses on literary modernism in its historical and political contexts, especially British and Irish modernism in the context of imperialism, national identity, and incipient globalization.
 I am also interested in how shifting discourses of cosmopolitanism and transnationalism shape our understanding of such concepts as exile, expatriation, and universality in twentieth century literature.

 - EN 11: Texts and Contexts I

 - EN 274: Modernism in World Literature